 Most of the businesses have Business Associates who are also responsible for PHI protection.
 With the introduction of Common Agency Provision, you are even answerable for Business Associate’s Compliance with HIPAA.
 Make sure to ask them about their Compliance Plans previously.
 For avoiding breach, make sure you have a Business Associate Agreements.

-Destroy Old Information W
+Destroy Old Information With Care

 According to HIPAA regulations and laws, incorrect or outdated information should be destroyed immediately to avoid any kind of breach.
 You need to dispose the information correctly.
 You should never discard the PHI information in a regular trash can.
 Make sure to either burn or shred it.
 You can place signs at recycling bins and trash cans to remind employees correct disposing of PHI.